ajlekcahdp4/Circuit/README.md

 Script will generate test in `filename`.
 If you add flag `--ans` script will generate answer in `filename.ans`

 # How to run end to end tests?
+If you **don't** want to run end to end tests, you need run cmake configuration with `-DEND_TO_END_TESTING=False` Else you need run withou that flag, or set it `True`.
+It will install my python lib for end to end tests from my github.

 ```
 chmod "+x" test_cmp.py
 ./test_cmp.py build_dir test1 [test2, test3, ...]